Are Question Tags In Dialogue Writing A Good Idea?

 Related reading: How To Check Dialogue Writing Consistency In Your Manuscript

-4 thoughts on “Are Question Tags Effective In Your Dialogue Writing?”
+4 thoughts on “Are Question Tags In Dialogue Writing A Good Idea?”

 1. Haven’t found a need for them so far, but now that I am reminded of this conversational practice I can see how it might indeed be a useful tool–sparingly, as you say.